rbouckaert/DeveloperManual/README.md

 where `/path/to/beast` the path to where BEAST is installed.

-## 4. Use loganalyser to summarise trace files
+## Step 4.
+Use loganalyser to summarise trace files

 Use the loganalyser utility that comes with BEAST in the bin directory.
 It is important to use the `-oneline` argument so that each log line gets summarised on a single line, which is what `CoverageCalculator` expects.
 Also, it is important that the log lines are in the same order as the log lines in the sample from the prior, so put the results for single digits before those of double digits, e.g. like so: